-CPAP Masks are part of a continuous positive airway pressure (CPAP) system that delivers compressed air to a patient.
+CPAP Masks, also referred to as Sleep Apena Masks, are part of a continuous positive airway pressure (CPAP) system that delivers compressed air to a patient.
 The mask is a CPAP interface or appliance that comes into direct contact with the sleep apnea patient.
 It provides compressed air to the nose or mouth of the patient; thereby, bringing breathable air to their airway passages.
 This webpage will cover how to select the best mask for side sleepers, and mouth breathers.

 - Types of Masks

 - How to Select the Best CPAP Mask

 - Medical Studies